MOTU M2 Review

 MIDI, Routing, and Extra Functionality

-Additional features make the MOTU M2 and M4 even more attractive.
+Additional features make the MOTU M2 and M4 more attractive.
 While powered through the USB-C cable, there is an on/off switch in the back.
 Also found in the back of the M2 panel are MIDI inputs and both TLR and RCA monitor output jacks.
 The M4 has additional TLR line input and TLR and RCA line output jacks for extra functionality.
 The latency is very low on these interfaces.
 Note that some people have noted latency and other software issues using these interfaces with Windows, but Windows is problematic with audio devices generally.
-That is why I switched to a Mac permanently seven years ago.

 Leave a Comment